SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension.md

 Re-rendering happens when a property is updated in the PropertyPane or if `setState()` is called.

-Update the Property Pane **Description Field** value.
-This will update the description of the Card.
+Update the Property Pane **Description Field** value, which results in an of the description on the Card.

 Locate and open the following file: **./src/adaptiveCardExtensions/helloWorld/HelloWorldAdaptiveCardExtension.ts**.